riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `tpms.tsv`

-A tsv file listing the rpb (reads per base) and tpm (transcripts per million) of the ORFs of a sample, along with the number of reads detected in the ORF.
-Generated by `generate_stats_figs.R` during step “Calculate TPMs of genes” using functions `CalculateGeneTranscriptsPerMillion` and `WriteGeneTranscriptsPerMillion`.
-These functions get the total number of reads per gene from the h5 file which they use to calculate the reads per base and transcripts per million
+A tsv file listing the rpb (reads per base) and tpm of the ORFs of a sample, along with the number of reads detected in the ORF.
+Generated by `generate_stats_figs.R` during the step “Calculate TPMs of genes” using functions `CalculateGeneTranscriptsPerMillion` and `WriteGeneTranscriptsPerMillion`.
+These functions get the total number of reads per gene from the h5 file which they use to calculate the rpb and tpm.

 ```
 ORF	readcount	rpb	tpm